Sangeun44/Rhythm_Visualizer_Game/README.md

 Hard Mode: This mode only uses 8 keys on the keyboard.
 A, S, D, F, J, K, L, ;

 ## Start
-The user chooses a difficulty mode and a music file.
+The user chooses a difficulty mode and a song.

 The game starts.
 The program reads through the sequences of keys created beforehand.

-A button to smash will show on the screen like guitar hero.
+Buttons to smash will show on the screen like guitar hero.

+The buttons will move towards you.

 The user has to tap the correct key at the correct time.

 ## Visulization Decoration
 The background moves according to the music.

 It might be a bit distracting

 ## OBJ loading
 [webgl-obj-loader](https://www.npmjs.com/package/webgl-obj-loader)